Skip to content

 • From EVA’s first year in 1977, Limerick City Gallery of Art has served as a venue for nearly every edition of the event – excluding only 1998 and 2010.

-• This site was one of 12 listed venues for the 24th edition of EVA in 2000, curated by Rosa Martínez (b.
+• This site was one of twelve listed venues for the 24th edition of EVA in 2000, curated by Rosa Martínez (b.
 1955, Spain) and titled friends + neighbours.
 During the inauguration of the event, Santiago Sierra (b.
 1966, Spain) staged his performance Remunerated Person to Stay in the Trunk of a Car in front of the main venue.
 A vehicle was parked in the gallery doorway and the artist offered someone £30 to be placed into a boot of the car.

 • The artist said of this performance: ‘This work poses an extreme situation which quashes the mythologies of the benefits of work, here construed in minimal fashion as merely hiring a body.
 The work entails a worker assigning his or her body to the interests of the other contractual party.’